moonik/scrum-web/README.md

 This application is an advanced task manager in which you can customize almost everything.
 You can manage your project, team in project and even tasks for each project.
 This application is fully customizable by user.

+# **How to run the application:** <br/>
+- you can use `docker compose up` to spin all the services and run the application locally.
+It will start database, UI and backend locally <br/>
+- you can use `build-and-push-compose.sh` to build and push new versions of Docker images to the Docker Hub private repository (required if you want to deploy it to Docker Swarm cluster) <br/>
+- you can deploy application using `deploy.sh` script which will deploy the application to Docker Swarm cluster (make sure you have access to Docker Hub private repository) <br/>

 # **Main features:** <br/>
 -customize your project (e.g. accept/decline request access to project, create/edit project etc.)<br/>
 -manage team in project (e.g. add/remove contributors, append to contributors their role in project etc.)<br/>